open-craft/multi-problem-xblock/README.md

 [edx-docs-i18n]: http://edx.readthedocs.io/projects/xblock-tutorial/en/latest/edx_platform/edx_lms.html#internationalization-support

-Drag and Drop v2 XBlock aims to comply with i18n requirements for Open edX platform, including a stricter set of requirements for `edx.org` itself, thus providing the required files.
-So far only two translations are available:
+Multi Problem XBlock aims to comply with i18n requirements for Open edX platform, including a stricter set of requirements for `edx.org` itself, thus providing the required files.
+So far only one translation is available:

 * Default English translation
-* Fake "Esperanto" translation used to test i18n/l10n.

 Updates to translated strings are supposed to be propagated to `text.po` files.
 EdX [i18n_tools][edx-i18n-tools] is used here along GNU Gettext and a Makefile for automation.